Applying to uni during the coronavirus outbreak

 You'll still get the same chances to experience the best of student life but, due to the coronavirus pandemic, many start-of-term events may be postponed until later in the academic year.
 This gives you a great opportunity to get used to your new course and your timetable without trying to be everywhere at once.

 By applying to uni this year, you can get started on your studies without being overwhelmed by the transition to uni life.

-We want you to make the most of your summer this year and enjoy the weather when you can.
+We want you to make the most of the time before uni.
 But with extra time spent at home than on holidays, you can start preparing for your studies with the wealth of free study skills courses and guides that are available online.

 We have various study skills guides that you can start reading now.
 Take a quiz to find out what kind of learner you are, find out about digital tools for students and start learning how to write in an academic style and structure academic reports.